-Series 500 Students AR 5030(n) • Schools provide a safe and healthy school environment that support and successful learning and ensures that students and adults are phy emotionally safe.
-In addition to physical safety, the school environr sense of community and mutual support among staff and students; All school-based before and after school programs will be aligned wellness wellness policies adopted by OPUSD; Parent/guardian outreach efforts will emphasize the relationship bet health and academic performance and address the need for consiste between the home and the school environments.
-Outreach efforts consistent performance, and open play opportunities; Consistent health education, including but not limited to, nutrition a activity, should be provided to parents and families through the sch newsletter, informational handouts, parent meetings, the school/dist other venues. vsically and ment will reflect a with the health and tween student nt health messages ould include and physical ool/district • The District Wellness Council superintendent or designee will ensure compliance with established ition and physical activity wellness policies.
-In each school, the pri
+Series 5000 Students AR 5030(n)

+- Schools provide a safe and healthy school environment that supports health literacy and successful learning and ensures that students and adults are physically and emotionally safe.
+In addition to physical safety, the school environment will reflect a sense of community and mutual support among staff and students; - All school-based before and after school programs will be aligned with the health and wellness policies adopted by OPUSD; - Parent/guardian outreach efforts will emphasize the relationship between student health and academic performance and address the need for consistent health messages between the home and the school environments.
+Outreach efforts could include speaker nights, fitness assessment, and open play opportunities; - Consistent health education, including but not limited to, nutrition and physical activity, should be provided to parents and families through the school/district newsletter, informational handouts, parent meetings, the school/district Web site, and other venues.

+Monitoring District Wellness Council

-- nutrition and physical activity wellness policies.
+- The superintendent or designee will ensure compliance with established district-wide nutrition and physical activity wellness policies.
 In each school, the principal or designee will ensure compliance with those policies in his/her school and will report on the school's compliance to the District's superintendent or designee; - The District's Child Nutrition staff and the Wellness Council will ensure compliance with nutrition policies within the school food service program and will report on this matter to the superintendent; - The Wellness Council will develop regular reports on district-wide compliance with the district's established school health / wellness policies, based on input from schools within the district.
 That report will be provided to the Board of Education and also distributed to all school health councils, parent/teacher organizations, school principals, and school health services personnel in the District